DN2803/sortingAlgorithms/README.md

 # sortingAlgorithms
-The report compares sorting algorithms in terms of number of comparisons and runtimes the report was authored by Nguyen Hoang Phuc, Nguyen Thi Kieu Ngan, Dang An Nguyen, Nguyen Gia Phuc
+The report compares sorting algorithms in terms of number of comparisons and runtimes the report was authored by
+Nguyen Hoang Phuc
+Dang An Nguyen
+Nguyen Thi Kieu Ngan
+Nguyen Gia Phuc